 Cracking Croatian Wine is written for wine enthusiasts and the adventurous palates.
 The authors are always trying to find and reveal the most important thing about the region; they wish someone told them when they visited for the first time.

-“Mainland Dalmatia is often overlooked in favor of the coast, which is a mistake because there are a number of exciting projects in Benkovac, Imotski, and Plastovo.
-Vis Island has the reputation of producing rustic, poor-quality wines, and that's not all true; we found a number of exceptional wines, including one of the best Plavac Mali wine over there.“
+“Mainland Dalmatia is often overlooked in favour of the coast, which is a mistake because there are a number of exciting projects in Benkovac, Imotski, and Plastovo.
+The Island Vis has the reputation of producing rustic, poor-quality wines, and that’s not all true; we found a number of exceptional wines, including one of the best Plavac Mali wine over there. “

 “The country is capable of producing every style of wine, which is quite a feat for such a small area.
 We found excellent examples of dry, sparkling, macerated, and late-harvest wines during our time in Croatia.
 The country has been on the cusp of something big for a while.
 We hope our book will catapult Croatia to its well-deserved next stage of growth.”

 First complete guide on Croatian wines, written in English is released now and you can buy the electronic version here or look for paperback version on Amazon.

 Discover more interesting and lesser known wine regions at their website Exotic Wine Travel!

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!

 Interested in learning more about Croatian wine?
 “Cracking Croatian Wine” guide will save you time and money in researching.
 Get your copy here!